buddha216g/FCND-Motion-Planning/writeup_template.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 These scripts contain a basic planning implementation that includes...

+planning_utils.py : I reused most of the heler functions that were implemented during the excercies.
+Made few modifications to customize them for the project.

+create_grid() : Accepts obstacle data, altitude & safety distance.
+It returns a grid representation of a 2D configuration space.
+Customized this function to return north_offset and east_offsets (grid centers)

+Action class : An action is represented by a 3 element tuple.
+The first 2 values are the delta of the action relative to the current grid position.
+The third and final value is the cost of performing the action.
+Most of the code is from the class exercises.
+Customized this class to include a change in diagonal direction (delta in Norht East, North West, South East, South West)

+valid_actions(): Returns a list of valid actions given a grid and current node.
+Code from exercise, but customized to include Norht East, North West, South East, South West

+a_star() : A grid based implementation of A* search which returns a path from a given start point to a goal destination

+heuristic() : Calculates the Euclidean distance between a given point and the goal.
+The heuristic is used as an approximation to guide A* search and make it more efficient to return a path

+point() :  Returns a 3D point as a numpy array

+collinearity_check():  Returns True if 3 points are collinear within the threshold set by Epsilon (float implementation)

+prune_path() :  Prunes the path returned by A* search.
+It uses collinearity_check() to remove unecessary waypoints

+bres_prune() : Uses Bresenham ray tracing instead of collinearity to prune the path of unecessary waypoints

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)